yidir213/ML_backend/README.md

 ## Testing with Frontend

 To test the integration of this backend with the frontend, click [here](https://yidir-ml-project.netlify.app/).
 The website utilizes this backend for its functionalities.

+**Flexibility:** The website is designed to handle different datasets beyond the Iris dataset and is adaptable to multiple machine learning classification models beyond SVM.